-Across Brandywine Road is undeveloped land in the I-1 Zone and single-family North southeast in the I-3 and I-2 Zones.
+North - Across Brandywine Road is undeveloped land in the I-1 Zone and single-family detached homes to the northeast in the R-R Zone.

-Single-family detached homes in the R-R Zone and undeveloped land farther East
+East - Single-family detached homes in the R-R Zone and undeveloped land farther southeast in the I-3 and I-2 Zones.

-Scattered storage and light industrial uses in the I-1 and I-2 Zones.
-South
+South - Scattered storage and light industrial uses in the I-1 and I-2 Zones.

-West Across US 301 is undeveloped land in the R-R Zone and commercial and warehouse uses in the E-I-A Zone.

-- F. Zoning Requirements: Section 27-195(b) provides that prior to the approval of the application and the Basic Plan, the applicant shall demonstrate, to the satisfaction of the District Council, that the entire development meets the following criteria: - (1) (A) The proposed Basic Plan shall either conform to: - (i) The specific recommendation of a General Plan map, Area Master Plan map, or urban renewal plan map; or the principles and guidelines of the plan text which address the design and physical development of the property, the public facilities necessary to serve the proposed development, and the impact which the development may have on the environment and surrounding properties; or - (ii) The principles and guidelines described in the Plan (including the text) with respect to land use, the number of dwelling units, intensity of nonresidential buildings, and the location of land uses.
+- West Across US 301 is undeveloped land in the R-R Zone and commercial and warehouse uses in the E-I-A Zone. - F. Zoning Requirements: Section 27-195(b) provides that prior to the approval of the application and the Basic Plan, the applicant shall demonstrate, to the satisfaction of the District Council, that the entire development meets the following criteria: - (1) (A) The proposed Basic Plan shall either conform to: - (i) The specific recommendation of a General Plan map, Area Master Plan map, or urban renewal plan map; or the principles and guidelines of the plan text which address the design and physical development of the property, the public facilities necessary to serve the proposed development, and the impact which the development may have on the environment and surrounding properties; or - (ii) The principles and guidelines described in the Plan (including the text) with respect to land use, the number of dwelling units, intensity of nonresidential buildings, and the location of land uses.